Not a Member?

 Enroll today in the free PDR Pharmacy Discount Card Program and help your patients save

 Caution with history of drug dependence or alcoholism.
-Chronic abusive use may lead to marked tolerance and psychological dependence with varying degrees of abnormal behavior.
+Chronic abuse may lead to marked tolerance and psychological dependence with varying degrees of abnormal behavior.
 Frank psychotic episodes may occur, especially with parenteral abuse.
 Careful supervision is required during withdrawal from abusive use since severe depression may occur.
 Withdrawal following chronic use may unmask symptoms of underlying disorder that may require follow-up.

 Treatment of attention deficit disorders and narcolepsy.

 Marked anxiety, tension, agitation, glaucoma, motor tics, or family history or diagnosis of Tourette's syndrome.
 Treatment with MAOIs or within a minimum of 14 days following discontinuation of an MAOI.